Lyric Theatre announces plans to celebrate 50 years on the banks of the Lagan

 Over the years the Lyric has premiered the works of playwrights such as Stewart Parker (Northern Star in 1982), Martin Lynch (Dockers in 1981), Christina Reid (Tea in a China Cup in 1983) and Marie Jones (Stones in his Pockets in 1997), and employed some of Northern Ireland’s finest actors, including Adrian Dunbar, Dan Gordon, Conleth Hill, Ciaran Hinds, Stella McCusker, Ian McIlhinney, Frances Tomelty and the theatre’s patron, Liam Neeson.

-Liam Neeson in The Rise and Fall of Barney Kerrigan (1977)
+Liam Neeson and Des McAleer in The Rise and Fall of Barney Kerrigan (1977)